MTV (Canadian TV channel): The return of MTV Canada

+Closure

+MTV2 (the former iteration of MTV Canada under Craig) ceased operations on March 29, 2024.
+In an October 31, 2024 report by The Globe and Mail, a Bell Media spokesperson stated that MTV Canada would be shut down on December 31, 2024, with the company citing "changing audiences" as reasoning, and directing viewers to CTV.ca and Crave.
+Much of its U.S. programs that were aired on this channel are also available on Paramount+ which is also available in Canada.
+The last show that aired on the channel was an episode of Ridiculousness.

+Following the closedown, most current MTV original programming moved to sister channel Much, however other certain programming, such as current seasons of established franchises such as The Challenge and Teen Mom, has been picked up by Corus Entertainment's Slice.

 Programming

-MTV carries most of the original programming seen on its U.S. counterpart, though the network's scripted programming (Teen Wolf and Awkward., etc.) and the MTV Video Music Awards did not begin airing on the Canadian channel until 2013.
+Though still marketed as a talk-based service as of 2024, MTV ended its run by carrying most of the original programming seen on its U.S. counterpart, though the network's scripted programming (Teen Wolf and Awkward., etc.) and the MTV Video Music Awards did not begin airing on the Canadian channel until 2013.

-Music-based programming was absent from the channel because the original broadcasting licence issued for Talktv did not allow for any music programming.
+Music-based programming was absent from the channel because the original broadcasting licence issued for Talktv did not allow for any music programming, but its programs were interactive television blended with vintage and traditional talk programming.
 Moreover, MuchMusic's previous status as Canada's mainstream music channel (and the accompanying genre protection from direct competition) meant that MTV could not have requested a new format enabling it to compete directly with Much in any event.
 Since mid-2007, Much and its affiliated channels have been under the same ownership, following CTVglobemedia's acquisition of CHUM Limited, making the former rival networks present-day sister channels.

 In March 2015, the CRTC announced it would no longer enforce conditions of licence related to programming for most specialty channels other than those primarily airing news or sports.
 By that point, MTV's schedule had begun to emphasize scripted series reruns during the daytime hours, including Canadian-produced shows to fulfill Canadian content quotas.
+By the late 2010's, MTV had moved most of its scripted programming to Bravo, some of its talk programming to E!, and many of its lifestyle programming to Gusto, entirely sourcing many of its programming from its U.S. counterpart.

+10 Spot

+The "10 Spot" is the channel's hour-long primetime block of MTV reality and lifestyle series airing weeknights at 10:00 p.m.
+Eastern and Pacific Time.
+New, as well as returning series premiere on the block on a monthly basis.
+Branded after the former block on the U.S. channel, the "10 Spot" schedule often resembles that featured on the MTV channel in the United States, although the programs are often aired several weeks behind their initial broadcast in the U.S.